miraliumre/bios/challenges/2.intermediate/manic_pixie_dream_boot/hints/README.md

 boot procedures.
 A network boot ROM would hook INT 18h, triggering the network boot process when INT 18h was invoked by the computer's BIOS.

-With the development of industry standards such as Plug and Play (PnP), newer network boot ROMs shifted from hooking INT 18h to utilizing the Bootstrap Entry Vector (BEV), a field in the PnP header of an Option ROM which causes the BIOS to treat that Option ROM as a boot option.

 With the advent of industry standards like [Plug and Play (PnP)], the preferred approach to implementing a network boot ROM shifted from hooking INT 18h to utilizing the Bootstrap Entry Vector (BEV), a field in the PnP header of an